 My rule of thumb is to only join groups that you know you’ll attend consistently…because solid relationships and growth opportunities develop over time.
 It’s also much easier to show up to a meeting when you already know people so you can actually mix and mingle with friends and strangers alike.

 Let yourself be nervous

 You have to give yourself a chance (and often another and another) to get used to talking powerfully and authentically - and it’s completely OK to be nervous.
-Time and practice really help and soon sharing who you are, what you do and what you’re looking for (with complete strangers) becomes no big deal.
+Time and practice help and soon sharing who you are, what you do and what you’re looking for (with complete strangers) feels normal.

 Just don’t give up :).

 Success Goddess is my totally free, collaborative group for high-achieving biz/career women who want to grow professionally without burning out personally…like a virtual networking group you can hang out in daily without having to dress up ;).
 With discussion threads, exclusive content, feature opportunities and special guest experts, join us HERE to learn, share, collaborate and build your business and career the easy way.